 Fifty percent (50%) of the target PSUs (the "Revenue Target PSUs") will be eligible to vest based on the Company's achievement of compound aggregate revenue growth rate as it compares to the revenue growth rate target, as set forth in the table below.
-The next performance are performance level (based on whole percentages), and no Revenue Target PSUs will vest if the actual performance level is less than 89% of the revenue growth target over the next performance period.
+The number of vested Revenue Target PSUs will be interpolated for performance between each performance level (based on whole percentages), and no Revenue Target PSUs will vest if the actual performance level is less than 89% of the revenue growth target over the performance period.